goodtimes-code/goodtimes-code.github.io/index.md

 ---

 # About us
 The **goodtimes | laser crew** is an international collective of laser enthusiasts and a movement for free laser software.
 Laser technology is our medium to provide people with good times.
+Join our [community](https://discord.gg/3JKDDWr9w6)!

 # Laser software
 ## osc2laser